cynner-g/alliabce-credit-frontend/front-end/To Do.md

-Only allow edit if needs action or error - Need status code in the API

-Breadcrumb on order report

 [Credit Report]
 We have to validate why “we have the wrong success report for bank/legal/supplier” and they are suppose to be pending and Incorporate suppose to be “DONE” **DONE**